blasilli/website/index.md

 ---
 layout: default
 ---
-I am an Assistant Professor (RTD-A) in Computer Engineering at [Sapienza Università di Roma](https://www.uniroma1.it){:target="_blank"}, and member of [A.W.A.RE](http://aware.diag.uniroma1.it){:target="_blank"} research group.
+I am a Post-Doc researcher in Computer Science and Engineering at [Sapienza Università di Roma](https://www.uniroma1.it){:target="_blank"}, and a member of [A.W.A.RE](http://aware.diag.uniroma1.it){:target="_blank"} research group.
 My research interests include Visual Analytics and InfoVis, mainly applied to the eXpainable Artificial Intelligence (XAI) methods, to the cybersecurity domain, and medical domain.

 <hr>
 ## Publications